 - Incapacity and Payable on Death Bank Accounts.
-If the account owner of the Payable on Death account becomes mentally incapacitated it may be necessary to go to court for someone to obtain access to the account.
+If the account owner of the Payable on Death account becomes mentally incapacitated, it may be necessary to go to court for someone to obtain access to the account.
 A Payable on Death bank account is what it sounds like: only payable on death.
-Incapacity, without other estate planning being in place, will require guardianship for a minor or conservatorship proceedings before someone can access the account.
+Without other estate planning being in place, Incapacity will require guardianship for a minor or conservatorship proceedings before someone can access the account.

 - Payable on Death Bank Accounts and Minor Beneficiaries.
 If the beneficiary of the Payable on Death Account is under the age of 18 in New York, and therefore a minor, court proceedings will be necessary to appoint someone to manage the money on the minor’s behalf.